 Service to others really matters—and it makes you happier

 I was once dragged along on a week-long community service trip called STORM Co—meaning Service To Others Really Matters.
-It was
+It was organised by my wife for a group of 20 or so local high school students.

 It wasn’t that I was opposed to the idea of community service, but I say ‘dragged along’ because my life was just too hectic.
 At the time I was building a house while completing a PhD degree—I was a busy man!